dhruv-dewan/dhruv-dewan/README.md

 - 🌱 I enjoy venturing deep behind the stage curtain of AI/ML and creating practical and novel solutions.
 I love to learn about mathematical concepts that back these systems and backpack up large hills ⛰️.

 - 🧮 Currently, I am working on creating and implementing practical fine-tuned Large Language Model pipelines for entailment based zero-shot classification applications.
 In addition to the world of Natural Language Processing, I spend my time involved in researching the application of Generative Adversarial Networks in image classification.
-I love to learn about mathematical concepts that back these systems and backpack up large hills ⛰️.

 - 🧐 I am always looking for opportunities within and outside my expertise to enrich my skills and the landscape of technology.